SuzanneNL/clouds-memory-game/testing.md

 ```javascript
 (flippedCards.length == 16)
 ```
-- The success and win sounds played at the same time at the end of the game.
-I wanted only the win sound to play, so I omitted the success sound for the 8th match by adding a condition:
+6. **The success and win sounds played at the same time at the end of the game.**
+- I wanted only the win sound to play, so I omitted the success sound for the 8th match by adding a condition:
 ```javascript
 if (flippedCards.length < 16) {
 successSound.play()};
 ```
+7. **Shuffling before flipping back.**
 - When I reset the game or switched levels, the cards would shuffle before they were flipped back, so that a user could see where the cards were going.
 This was fixed with the setTimeout function, allowing the cards to flip back before they were shuffled.

+8. **Resetting the click counter for the win modal.**
 - The click counter was reset when the game was reset.
 But I had forgotten to reset the click counter in the win modal.
 This made the number of clicks go up and up after each game.
 This was easily fixed by resetting the click counter in the win modal like I had in the click counter itself.

+9. **Footer going over the game.**
 - The footer would go over the game, so I made it stick to the bottom of the page with the following CSS (that I had also used in my MS1):
 ```css
 body {